 Step Four: Stain & Seal

-I stained the board and sticks using Minwax’s dark walnut stain color.
-I wanted the sign to be dark brown but not SUPER dark brown (like Jacobean, which I typically love).
-I wiped the stain on the sticks (and in between the seams with a q-tip) and then wiped off the excess.
+I stained the board and sticks using Minwax’s dark walnut stain color because I wanted the sign to be dark brown but not SUPER dark brown (like Jacobean, which I typically love).
+After that, I wiped the stain on the sticks (and in between the seams with a q-tip) and then wiped off the excess.
 This process did the trick, but like I said, I would recommend completing all staining before cutting and nailing.

 I did two coats of this spray and let it dry overnight before attaching the numbers (see directions on the bottle for more specific instructions).